 No shoes other than gym shoes (or socks) will be allowed on the gym floor.

-Candy, Pop and other Food Items
+Candy, Pop, and other Food Items

-Nothing of this nature is allowed in the classrooms or lockers due to the potential mess and forhealth reasons.
 Food should meet the Health Snacks requirements and will be allowed in classrooms at the discretion of individual teachers.
 Candy, pop and other 'junk food' will not be allowed in the classroom.